MileHacker Logo

 Adding 1-3 Days

 • Southern Marshlands: A visit to this UNESCO World Heritage site offers an unique ecological and cultural experience.
-This calls for a specialized tour operator, usually from Basra, and particular security arrangements.
+This calls for a purpose-built tour operator, typically from Basra, and specific security arrangements.

 • Ancient City of Ur: Explore this ancient city, near Nasiriyah, the birthplace of Abraham.
-This archaeological site has profound historical insights in addition to needs dedicated security.
+This archaeological site has profound historical insights but also needs dedicated security.

 • Kurdish Region of Iraq (KRI): Visiting the Kurdish Region of Iraq (Erbil, Sulaymaniyah, Duhok) in the north is a common extension.
 It is an autonomous region with a separate, generally more stable security situation and its own visa rules.